sanger-tol/gda/README.md

 ### Using GDA Singularity image

 As an alternative to using conda to install the dependencies for GDA, it is also possible to read the dependencies from a Singularity image.
-A Singularity image file with the dependencies for GDA has been deposited at **https://drive.google.com/file/d/1okx9AEUGoADHvlHvdpOSZnppk0CBUMdL/view?usp=sharing**.
+A Singularity image file with the dependencies for GDA has been deposited in Google Drive, at **https://drive.google.com/file/d/1okx9AEUGoADHvlHvdpOSZnppk0CBUMdL/view?usp=sharing**.

 If you have `gdown` (https://github.com/wkentaro/gdown, https://anaconda.org/conda-forge/gdown) installed on your system, you can download the Singularity image file from Google Drive with a terminal command:
 `gdown https://drive.google.com/uc?id=1okx9AEUGoADHvlHvdpOSZnppk0CBUMdL`